alxtsg/Album/README.md

 ## Usage ##

-The configuration file `config.json` controls the following:
+Create a configuration file with the name `.env`.
+The configuration file controls the following:

-* `gmPath`: Path of GraphicsMagick executable file.
-Default value is the default installation path of GraphicsMagick on Windows.
+* `GM_PATH`: Path of GraphicsMagick executable file.
+* `MAX_WIDTH`: Maximum width (in pixels) of each generated thumbnail.
+* `MAX_HEIGHT`: Maximum height (in pixels) of each generated thumbnail.

+An example `.env.template` is provided as a reference.

 Run: